Facility advisory services

 Application period

-- We will inform all applicants of the results of the evaluation by January 30.
+- We will inform all applicants of the results of our selection by May 1.

 Response to requests

-CCI will respond to requests within three weeks of receipt to confirm that the application is complete and the request eligible for consideration.
-Clients will be informed if their request has been accepted or denied within eight weeks of the November 30 application cut-off date.
-Clients whose requests have been accepted will be told what terms, conditions and fees (if any) will apply.
+CCI will respond to requests within three weeks of receipt to confirm that the application is complete and that the request is eligible for consideration.
+Applicants will be informed if their request has been accepted or denied within eight weeks of the March 1 application deadline.
+Applicants whose requests have been accepted will be informed of the terms, conditions and fees (if any) that apply.

 Client satisfaction standard